RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 Tag has shadow mode enabled from start.
-Meaning every write or changes to normal MFC memory is restored back to a copy from persistent memory after about 3 seconds off rfid field.
+Meaning every write or changes to normal MFC memory is restored back to a copy from persistent memory after about 3 seconds off RF field.
 Tag also seems to support Gen2 style, direct write,  to block 0 to the normal MFC memory.

 The persistent memory is also writable.
-To do that, the tag uses its own backdoor commands. for example to write,  you must use a customer authentication byte, 0x80, to authenticate with an all zeros key, 0x0000000000.
+To do that, the tag uses its own backdoor commands.
+For example: to write,  you must use a custom authentication command, 0x80, to authenticate with an all zeros key, 0x0000000000.
 Then send the data to be written.

 **OBS**

-When writing to persistent memory it is possible to write _bad_ ACL and perm-brick the tag.
+Do not change ACL in persistent memory!
+This tag does not acknowledge anything other than `FF0780`, otherwise the sector will be disabled!

 ##### Identify
 ^[Top](#top)